Skip to main content

 Increased Engagement

-Many teachers already know that technology can increase student engagement in the general education classroom.
+Many teachers already know that technology can improve student engagement in the general education classroom.
 However, technology can also benefit students in the special education classroom.

 Collaborative Learning and Social Skills

-In the above example, virtual reality technology also allowed students to practice their social skills.
+In the above example, technology also allowed students to practice social skills.
 Thus, technology can encourage class collaboration, which is significant for students who are typically separated from their peers to receive special instruction.

 Technology is not a one-size-fits-all solution in special education.
-New methods for enhancing accessibility, confidence and engagement for students with disabilities pop up every day.
+New methods for enhancing accessibility, confidence and engagement for students with disabilities pop up daily.
 Educators have multiple options and should select the technological support that meets their students’ individual needs.

 Learn more about Northwest Missouri State University’s online MSEd. in Special Education program.